Berberine and weight loss: myth?

 Prolonged self-medication without biological control exposes to risks of asymptomatic hypoglycemia and alteration of the lipid profile.
 A quarterly assessment including fasting blood glucose, glycated hemoglobin, and liver enzymes is required for regular users.
 This precaution becomes crucial in case of concomitant treatment with oral antidiabetics or immunosuppressants.

 Nutritional adaptation accompanying berberine requires a 15% reduction in high glycemic index carbohydrates in favor of fibers and plant proteins.
 A randomized study shows a 23% improvement in lipid oxidation when supplementation is coupled with a carbohydrate intake below 2g/kg of lean mass.
-Keep complex carbohydrates around sessions to support training intensity.
+Maintain complex carbohydrates around workouts to support training intensity.

 Monitoring and measuring results

-Monthly evaluation by bioelectrical impedance analysis and skinfold measurement allows differentiation between fat loss and muscle wasting.
-Diligent users record an average 2.8 kg of fat lost over 3 months with a muscle/fat ratio of 1:4.
-Pay particular attention to waist circumference evolution – a key indicator of metabolic risk.
+Monthly evaluation through bioelectrical impedance analysis and skinfold measurement differentiates fat loss from muscle wasting.
+Diligent users record an average 2.8 kg of fat loss over 3 months with a muscle/fat ratio of 1:4.
+Pay particular attention to waist circumference changes – a key indicator of metabolic risk.

 Biological monitoring should include a complete lipid profile (total cholesterol, LDL, HDL, triglycerides) and fasting blood glucose.
-Clinical data reveal a 14% average decrease in LDL and 22% in triglycerides after 90 days of supplementation in non-diabetic users.
-For athletes with metabolic history, quarterly glycated hemoglobin control is recommended.
+Clinical data reveals a 14% average decrease in LDL and 22% in triglycerides after 90 days of supplementation in non-diabetic users.
+For athletes with metabolic history, quarterly hemoglobin A1c monitoring is recommended.

 Effets secondaires fat burner et café